Careers360 Logo

 5. Half of the countries visited by both Samantha and Nitesh are in Europe.

-Question: How many countries in Europe were visited by exactly one of Dheeraj, Samantha and Nitesh?
+Question: How many countries in Asia were visited by at least one of Dheeraj, Samantha, and Nitesh?

 Solution

-Converting the data in tabular form we get:
+Converting the data into tabular form, we get:

 Asia